By George Beccaloni

 he mentions the "English preserve the tight fitting coat, waistcoat, and trousers, and the abominable hat and cravat" which is exactly what he is wearing in this photo.
 The reason he was dressed like this was because he was in a big city, not out collecting specimens.

 Interestingly, Wallace is depicted in two woodcut illustrations in his book The Malay Archipelago.
 The woodcut showing him most clearly is “Ejecting an intruder” (right).
-His clothing is likely to be accurately portrayed in this picture, as it was based on a sketch he drew.
-Unfortunately, however, he is so small that the details of his outfit are difficult to make out (below).
+However, the picture of him is very small and the details of his outfit are difficult to make out (below).
 It looks like he is wearing an open necked shirt (minus cravat), a wide-brimmed hat and white trousers.

-When in damp forest at least, Wallace tucked his trousers into his socks to avoid leaches.
-He says: “I escaped [leaches] myself, by wearing my worsted socks over my trousers, and kept in their place by boots laced up over them.” (see http://people.wku.edu/charles.smith/wallace/S019.htm
+When in damp forest at least, Wallace tucked his trousers into his socks to avoid leeches.
+He says: “I escaped [leeches] myself, by wearing my worsted socks over my trousers, and kept in their place by boots laced up over them.” (see http://people.wku.edu/charles.smith/wallace/S019.htm

 that he wore waterproof leather boots.

-that the natives in Sarawak hadn’t seen the colour of the skin of his arms even though he was staying in their village: “Many of the women and children had never seen a white man before, and were very sceptical as to my being the same colour all over, as my face.
+that the natives in Sarawak hadn’t seen the colour of the skin of his arms even though he was living in their village: “Many of the women and children had never seen a white man before, and were very sceptical as to my being the same colour all over, as my face.
 They begged me to show them my arms and body, and they were so kind and good-tempered that I felt bound to give them some satisfaction, so I turned up my trousers and let them see the colour of my leg, which they examined with great interest.”
 This is not a surprise since sleeves would have protected his arms from the sun, thorns and insect bites.
+Note that mid-Victorian trousers were not worn with belts and lacked belt loops.
+Also note that we do not know what material his hat was made from.
+He certainly never mentions having a Panama hat or a straw hat as claimed by van Wyhe in his 2013 book Dispelling the Darkness

 In a letter from Sarawak in 1855 he describes the collecting equipment he carried with him whilst out hunting insects: